 Small Business Cyber Security Audit

 It has been reported that the average small business has spent over $117,000 to recover from a cyber attack, so how do you protect your business?

 - According to a study conducted in 2016 by Keeper Security and Ponemon Institute, LLC, a web-based attack was the most common type of cyber attack against small businesses.
 That includes attacks on your website or through your web host, or through a web-based program.

 - Data tracked by Kaspersky Lab, a computer security company, reported that in 2017 the average cost for a data breach against a small-medium sized business in North America was $117,000.
 Those who had a recovery plan in place have a better chance to bounce back; but the reality is that so many go unprotected it may be difficult to recover from a serious attack, thus impacting their livelihood.

 - According to a 2016 Internet Security Threat Report released by the security company, Symantec, 43% of all cyber attacks targeted smaller businesses.
 Roughly, they suggest that about 1 of every 40 small businesses are at risk of being the next victim of cybercrime.
 Since that number is quickly on the rise, it is important to take action now and implement a strategy for protection.

-Because larger companies are more keenly aware of their value and the threats against them, they have allocated the appropriate resources to increase their defenses making it more challenging for cybercriminals to crack through, so the hackers are now attacking from a different strategy.
-Not only are these geeky crooks banning together in cybercrime rings giving themselves a massive technical advantage, they are unleashing their auto-bot programs on the small business community.
+Because larger companies are more keenly aware of their value and the threats against them, they have allocated the appropriate resources to increase their defenses making it more challenging for cybercriminals to crack through, so the hackers are now applying a different strategy.
+Not only are these geeky crooks banning together in cybercrime rings giving themselves a massive technical advantage, they are spreading their funky junk using auto-bot programs focused on the small business community.
 Why?
 Well, there are several reasons, the more common ones include…

-- Business owners often select free or inexpensive tools and resources that lack adequate protection which becomes vulnerable to attack.
+- Business owners often select free or inexpensive tools and resources that lack adequate protection eventually becoming vulnerable to attack.